 approaches others in a way that elicits cooperation

-The inspector refresher training program designed to maintain and develop these inspector competencies by requiring inspectors to complete several courses and activities.
+The inspector refresher training program was designed to maintain and develop these inspector competencies by requiring inspectors to complete several courses and activities.
+A description of the process used to develop the inspector training program is described in the "IMC 1245 Inspector Training and Qualification Basis Document” (ML22307A136).

 Revision History for IMC 1245 Attachment 2